biolink/biolink-model/docs/anatomical_context_qualifier.md

 # Slot: anatomical_context_qualifier

-A statement qualifier representing an anatomical location where an relationship expressed in an association took place (can be a tissue, cell type, or subcellular location).
+A statement qualifier representing an anatomical location where an relationship expressed in an association took place (can be a tissue, cell type, or sub-cellular location).

 URI: [biolink:anatomical_context_qualifier](https://w3id.org/biolink/vocab/anatomical_context_qualifier)